gefjon/continuation/README.md

 `panic` mechanism is likely to be wildly inefficient compared to exceptions in languages like C++ or Java.
 As a result, this crate is not suitable for high-performance use, and is frankly not useful for anything in particular.
 It's kinda cool, though.

+## License

+This code is released under the MIT license, as it appears in [LICENSE.md](./LICENSE.md) or at [the Open Source Initiative](https://opensource.org/licenses/MIT).
+In my mind, that means I don't care what you do with the code and that I don't have any obligation to support you in so doing.
+That said, if you do something cool, I'd love to hear about it!